 8. Condado Beach

 Located in San Juan, the capital of Puerto Rico, Condado Beach is one of the territory’s most frequented beaches.
 The beach is very easily accessible and caters to travelers and locals who like a glitzier seaside experience.

-You’ll find numerous resorts along the beach, so you can rent a beach chair and order cocktails as you lay in the sun.
-There are also plenty of opportunities to rent gear for water sports like wind sailing and sea kayaking.
+There are numerous resorts along the beach, so you can rent a beach chair and order cocktails as you lay in the sun.
+You can also rent gear for water sports like wind sailing and sea kayaking.

 Celebrities like Christina Milian have been spotted enjoying this beach.